TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-8-1.png)

-1. What can you conclude about the effect of the legal amendment?
+e.
+What can you conclude about the effect of the legal amendment?

 Exercise 3: Midge data - Normal model with known variance
 ---------------------------------------------------------